turbot/steampipe-docs/docs/faq/overview.md

 ### Can I use Steampipe to query and save all my AWS / Azure / GCP resources?

 That's possible for many tables (excluding those that don't respond to `select *` because they require qualifiers).
 But it's not a recommended use of Steampipe.
 Steampipe is best for accessing live data in near-real-time.
-Turbot Pipes' [Datatank](https://turbot.com/pipes/docs/datatank) feature provides a mechanism to proactively query connections at regular intervals and store the results in a persistent schema.
-You can then query the stored results instead of the live schemas, resulting in reduced query latency (at the expense of data freshness).
+However Turbot Pipes' [Datatank](https://turbot.com/pipes/docs/datatank) can query connections at regular intervals and store the results in a persistent schema.
+You can then query the stored results instantly.

 ## Security and Data Handling